Sarah Huckabee Sanders is a rising star in Trump's orbit

 She also said she was drawn to the Trump family's close involvement in the campaign, "having kind of been in the same scenario for my dad's campaign."

-Being part of an effort to defeat Hillary Clinton had extra significance for Sanders, whose father followed Bill Clinton into the Arkansas governor's mansion and who shared advisers and friends in the state.
+Being part of an effort to defeat Hillary Clinton had extra significance for Sanders, whose father entered the Arkansas governor's mansion just a few years after Bill Clinton exited and who shared advisers and friends in the state.
 Sanders said at times it was difficult to be aggressive, but she "so disagreed" with Hillary Clinton's policies, that she kept on.

 Mike Huckabee said his daughter was always a natural.